37 Low Growing Shrubs for the Front of the House (With Pictures): Identification Guide

 Minuet mountain laurel is a compact evergreen shrub that produces beautiful clusters of pink and white flowers in late spring to early summer.
 This variety of mountain laurel is known for its smaller size, growing up to 3 to 4 feet (0.9 – 1.2 m) tall and wide.
 The dark green foliage adds year-round interest to the garden.

-Minuet mountain laurel is a low-maintenance plant that thrives in partial shade to full sun.
+Minuet mountain laurel is a low-maintenance front of house shrub that thrives in partial shade to full sun.
 It prefers well-drained, acidic soil and is tolerant of drought once established.
 This shrub is ideal for woodland gardens and borders and as a focal point in the landscape.
 It also attracts butterflies and hummingbirds.

 Dwarf English Boxwood (Buxus sempervirens ‘Suffruticosa’)